Long Island Solar Installation Pros

 Step 1 — Planning conversation and PSEG bill review.
 We pull your last 12 months of PSEG Long Island usage to understand actual consumption, not estimated.

 Step 2 — Roof and electrical readiness review.
-Orientation, pitch, shade, decking age, and panel-readiness flagged before any installer pitches you.
+We flag orientation, pitch, shade, decking age, and panel-readiness before we design the system.

 Step 3 — Written, itemized planning assessment.
 System size range, panel/inverter pairing, battery option (if any), and incentive math — built around your home, not a sales script.

-Step 4 — Installer comparison.
-We help you read other installers’ proposals line by line, so you can choose one with confidence.
+Step 4 — Proposal review.
+We walk you through the design and pricing line by line, so you can move forward with confidence.

 Step 5 — Town/village permitting and PSEG Long Island interconnection.
-Your licensed local installer handles the paperwork; we help you understand the order and what to ask.
+Our licensed crews handle the paperwork and walk you through the order and what to expect.

 Step 6 — Roof installation, electrical inspection, and PSEG permission to operate.
-Handled by your licensed local installer.
+Handled by our licensed crews.

 Step 7 — Post-install monitoring and warranty review.
-We can help you read production data and escalate warranty issues with the installer or manufacturer if needed.
+We help you read production data and stand behind the system, escalating any manufacturer warranty issues on your behalf if needed.

 Why most Long Island solar problems are interconnection or design problems

 When a Long Island solar project goes sideways, it is almost always because of one of two things: a design that did not account for shade or roof orientation, or interconnection paperwork that was filed late or filed wrong with PSEG Long Island.
-The planning conversation we provide flags both up front so the homeowner can hire an installer who sequences the work deliberately.
+We flag both up front and sequence the work deliberately so neither becomes a problem.

 FAQs